Best Productivity Apps for Working From Home

 Our brains are hardwired to think of home as a place to relax, unwind, and focus on personal responsibilities.
 When that living space is turned into a workplace, especially in a sudden or unpredictable way, several challenges may arise:

-- Little to No Oversight: Aside from emails, phone calls, and video conferences, working from home generally means working without supervisors or coworkers nearby.
+- Aside from emails, phone calls, and video conferences, working from home generally means working without supervisors or coworkers nearby.
 Employees become the primary person holding themselves accountable for completing tasks, which can be challenging.

 Types of Work Productivity Apps